hudsonventura/LogCenter/src/libs/nuget/RequestLogger/README.md

 }
 ```

 If `Json` it'll save the request and response in json format, like this on LogCenter.
-It's bad to read, but **it works very well with jsonb search**.
+It's not so good to read as a simples HTTPText, but **it works very well with jsonb search**.

 Request:
 ``` json